 Jane Henrici is an independent research and gender consultant with over 15 years of experience in U.S. and international research and development.
 Her work focuses on gender, diversity, and socioeconomic policy and programming; she has conducted projects on these topics in the Americas and Caribbean, the Middle East and North Africa, and Eurasia.
 She is a specialist in participatory and transformative research and training and has in-depth knowledge about and experience in skills education and training; livelihoods development; poverty response; displacement and migration; and disaster recovery; in addition, she has conducted research and analyses on health care and coverage; diversity and inclusion in planning and development; and women’s political participation.

-Ambassador Liberata Mulamula, Visiting Scholar, Elliott School of International Affairs
+Ambassador Liberata Mulamula, Visiting Scholar & Associate Director, Institute for African Studies, Elliott School of International Affairs

-Ambassador Mulamula is a Visiting Scholar at the George Washington University, Elliott School of International Affairs’ Institute for African Studies.
+Ambassador Mulamula is a Visiting Scholar and Associate Director at the George Washington University, Elliott School of International Affairs’ Institute for African Studies.
 Her area of interest is Women and Leadership in Africa.
 She has been a career diplomat with 35 years of experience having served in various capacities at the Tanzania Ministry of Foreign Affairs and its Diplomatic missions abroad including Ambassador to the United States of America and Mexico (July 2013 to May 2015).
-Ambassador Mulamula is a Recipient of the Order of the United Republic of Tanzania 2015 Award for Distinguished Public Service and a member of various Boards and Women for peace Mediation network.
+Ambassador Mulamula is a Recipient of the Order of the United Republic of Tanzania 2015 Award for Distinguished Public Service and a member of the Women for Peace Mediation Network.

 Lyric Thompson, Gender Expert Instructor, Elliott School of International Affairs and Director of Policy & Advocacy at International Center for Research on Women